Top 11 Museums in Reykjavik | History, Culture & Vikings!

 - Admission is free for City Cardholders

-The museum itself is pretty tiny, and you probably won't spend many hours there, but it's worth a visit just to say that you’ve been to the penis museum – and for the endless jokes that will inevitably accompany your visit.
+The museum itself is not huge, and you probably won't spend many hours there.
+Still, it's definitely worth a visit just to say that you've been to the penis museum - and for the endless jokes that will inevitably accompany your visit.

 There are over 200 penises and penile parts from almost all land and sea mammals in Iceland, from a tiny hamster member to a 6-foot-long specimen from a sperm whale.

-Iceland is a land of myths and folklore, and so you can also find a section on troll, merman, and ghost appendages.
-There are even 4 human ones and a donation station where you can reserve your third leg for the museum.
+Iceland is a land of myths and folklore, so you can also find a section on trolls, a merman, and ghost appendages.
+There are even 4 human specimens, along with silver molds of the national handball team of Iceland, which won the silver medal at the Olympics in 2008!
+If you're interested, there is a donation station where you can reserve your third leg for the museum.

 The Phallological Museum